 The class is suitable for a wide spectrum of people.
 “We’ve had students with an interest in poetry but no experience writing it, and others with MFA’s from Iowa, and it’s always been a good mix”, says Julie.
 “The focus of the class is generative–to get everybody going and excited about doing new work, to take away strategies that can help with their current and future writing–and to have a great time while we’re at it.”

 NOTE: Julie also teaches our six-month “Persistent Poets Continuation class” class for those who have taken the Fearless Poetry Workshop once (or more than once), and would like to keep their momentum going, but on a monthly rather than weekly basis.

 Julie Bruck is the author of three books of poetry from Canada’s Brick Books, Monkey Ranch (2012), The End of Travel (1999), and The Woman Downstairs (1993).
 Her work has appeared in such magazines as Ms, Ploughshares, and The New Yorker, and her awards include two Gold Canadian National Magazine Awards, and the 2012 Governor General’s Award for poetry (the Canadian equivalent of a Pulitzer Prize).
 She has taught at several Canadian universities, and was a resident faculty member at The Robert Frost Place.
 She has an MFA from Warren Wilson, and fellowships from The MacDowell Colony and the Canada Council.
-A former Montrealer, she has lived in San Francisco since 1997. http://www.juliebruck.com.
+A former Montrealer, she has lived in San Francisco since 1997, and has taught poetry workshops at the Writing Salon for eight years.
+For more information: http://www.juliebruck.com.